EllaBrands/stanDev/Stan-API-Refactor.md

 to a screen.

 - var_context_factory: This element is responsible for storing input values, such as data and initialization.
+(Could initial values and data be part of the config object? (@ariddell))

 The signature of command might then look like